atoptima/Coluna.jl/README.md

 the GitHub issues tracker or chat with us on the [discord](https://discord.gg/cg77wFW) dedicated to Coluna.

-You can also suggest new features or ways to improve the package.
+You can suggest new features or ways to improve the package.

+You can also suggest new models in [ColunaDemos](https://github.com/atoptima/ColunaDemos.jl) for tests and benchmarks.

 You want to fix some bugs or code new features ?
 Let us know and we will help you!